dineshkummarc/dineshkummarc/README.md

 <h3 align="center"> Hi there I'm Dineshkummarc 👋 </h3>

 <h5>I'm a Software Engineer living and working in the North East of Capital City of India.
-I currently work as a Senior Software Engineer (Basically a Freelance Test Architect) and run my own one-man freelance Studio <a href='http://rockit.rf.gd/?i=1'>RHS Services</a>.
+I currently work as a Senior Software Engineer (Basically a Freelance Test Architect) and run my own freelance Studio <a href='http://rockit.rf.gd/?i=1'>RHS Services</a>.
 I manages the most number of Repositories with name like Phpmy<> repositories.</h5>

 - 📫 How to reach me **rockitsoftwareservice@gmail.com**